deepak2145/fabzero/README.md

  [.....continued](./inaug.md)

  # Training (18/03/2019 to 05/04/2019) Place STPI ELITE  Bhubaneswar,Odisha
- The Training session was started on 10:00 AM on 18/03/2019.The training is to be imparted by Mr. Sheebu from Kerela and Mr. Francis from Spain Barcelona.
+ The Training session was started on 10:00 AM on 18/03/2019 in the training hall on 4th floor.The training was to be imparted by Mr. Sheebu from Kerela and Mr. Francis from Spain Barcelona.

  ![deepak_repo](img/sheebu.jpeg)